Form an LLC in Wisconsin yourself with our simple step-by-step guide. It’s free and easy!

 Every company in the state must have a Wisconsin Registered Agent to represent their brand; to receive and help to handle/process legal paperwork like all state filings & important business forms, legal notices, etc.

 Basic requirements are that this agent be a WI resident/registered business entity with a non-P.O.
 Box physical street address and available M-F during all regular business hours.
-That said, you can hire an outside professional and pay up to $160/year, or get a qualified agent free of charge when you Incorporate with IncFile.
+That said, you can hire an outside professional and pay up to $160/year, or get a qualified agent free when you start an LLC through filing services like IncFile or BizFilings.

 Filing Fee: $130 Online & $170 Mail